i-kulgu/qb-policejob/README.md

-# Warning : new version is available from tebex : https://i-kulgu.tebex.io/package/5921009
+# Warning : new version is available from tebex : https://i-kulgu.tebex.io/
-## This version on github is only for reference and not a working version without the bridge !

 # qb-policejob
 Police Job for QB-Core Framework :police_officer: